• Home

 The Molela Murtikala art form, which makes devotional clay idols used on flat surfaces like tiles and plaques, has gained popularity within the local artistic community.
 At the beginning of every year, the local tribes traditionally purchase exquisitely decorated clay plaques from these potters.
 When a priest is present, the act of purchasing is considered to be sacred.
 This often depicts the pictures of the local deities-Devnarayan and Nagaraja, each of whom is associated with a specific colour.
 They also create these with different themes in addition to the religious aspects.
 The votives, which are replaced annually, are meant to guard the tribe's members against misfortune.
 Particularly, in Rajasthan, Molela Murtikala is popular during the festival of harvest seasons.

 Here at Rooftop, we believe in assisting you in discovering your creative side by offering you a variety of art workshops that enable you to pick up new techniques and broaden your horizons.
-Check out these workshops then register here
+Check out these workshops then register here!

 Still inquisitive about art?
 Join us on Instagram @rooftop_app for all the latest updates and download the Rooftop app available for both iOS and Android devices.